-A hair buff is a tubular head gear that is used to protect curls at night so they remain more defined!
-It is considered as an alternative to Pineappling and using a satin cap and works really well even for short curly hair.
-Satin buffs work the best to reduce frizz and tangles. @susanasrizos has a quick video to show how she does it!
+A hair buff is a head cap that is used to protect curls at night so they remain more defined.
+It is considered as an alternative to Pineappling or using a satin cap and works really well even for short curly hair.

 It’s very easy to suffer from build-up when you use curly hair products, that is, over time your hair strand gets loaded with conditioners, creams trapping the hair strand in a way that new moisture can’t get in.
 Build-up can happen with even the most natural products so definitely clarify now and then to remove it and start afresh!
 Frizz that refuses to go away even with moisturising products is a dead giveaway that you need to deep cleanse your hair.
 ACV rinse is also a great way to remove build-up.

 Butters are styling products made from rich, heavy natural butters like Shea, Tucuma, Mango, Kokum, Murumuru, Cocoa & more!
 They’re rich with fatty acids and are great to really soften natural hair.
 Sheabutter is a very common butter used in many curly hair products but some find that it can build -up over time so it’s recommended you clarify often if you use any products with it.

 Also, since butters are heavy, low porosity hair or fine, wavy curly hair should be careful while trying butter rich products.
 Either experiment with amount, mix with water before applying or opt for lighter leave in conditioners, milks and mousse’s!